Integrating large language models and active inference to understand eye movements in reading and dyslexia: Methods

 \subsection{Brief explanation of the model}

 We present a novel hierarchical active inference model for reading and eye movements during reading \citep{friston2010free}.
-Consistent with evidence of hierarchical language processing in the brain \citep{heilbron2022hierarchy}, our model consists of three levels representing syllables, words, and sentences, as illustrated in Figure~\ref{fig:HAI_model}(a).
+Consistent with evidence of hierarchical language processing in the brain \citep{heilbron2022hierarchy}, our model consists of three levels representing syllables, words, and sentences, as illustrated in Figure~\ref{fig:HAI_model}(a-b).
 At each level, the inference process involves integrating three types of messages: bottom-up messages from nodes at the level below (conveying observations), top-down messages from nodes at the level above (conveying predictions), and lateral messages from nodes representing the previous timestep at the same level (providing memory).
 For instance, the inference about the current syllable is informed by bottom-up observations about the currently observed letter, top-down predictions from the currently inferred word, and lateral information about the previous syllable.
-Similarly, the inference about the current word relies on bottom-up observations (i.e., the currently estimated word), top-down predictions from the level above (i.e., at the sentence level), and information about the previous word.
+Similarly, the inference about the current word relies on bottom-up observations (i.e., the currently estimated syllable), top-down predictions from the level above (i.e., at the sentence level), and lateral information about the previous word.

-To ensure that our model is capable of reading realistic text, we utilize the large language model BERT \citep{Devlin20194171} to generate a probability distribution over the 100 most likely sentences consisting of 4-8 words.
-Importantly, this process can be iterated to read sentences of varying lengths, providing the flexibility to handle texts of different complexities.